Injuries: Andrew Sendejo (concussion) doing better

 NFL Network Insider Ian Rapoport reported Monday that Rex Burkhead is expected to return this week, according to a source informed of the situation.
 The running back hasn't played since Dec.
 17 due to a knee sprain.

-In 10 games this season, Burkhead earned 8 total touchdowns, 264 rushing yards on 64 totes, and 30 receptions for 254 yards.
+In 10 games this season, Burkhead earned eight total touchdowns, 264 rushing yards on 64 totes, and 30 receptions for 254 yards.

 Elsewhere in injury news on Monday: